clutonik/full-stack-developer-journey/basics/terraform/README.md

 - when you are using terraform infrastructure, you also need to provide your AWS ACCESS KEY and SECRET KEY as environment variables.

   - ![workspace variables](images/workspace-variables.png)

+## Projects to do

+- Install ECE using Terraform and ansible in AWS